.

 Current lack of understanding

 The lack of understanding of the observed facts is indeed striking.
 People used to be more sensitive in the third eye.
 They understood the facts better.
 Consequently, they did not think about them so much.
 And thinking has, in a certain way, taken over that function in a highly manipulative manner.
-Because you can invent and conceive of all sorts of things.
+Because you can invent and conceive of all sorts of things and relations.

 Original connections